-We can also ease your application process, support you throughout your entire education, and help you practise as a doctor in the UK.
+We can also ease your application process, support you throughout your education, and help you practise as a doctor in the UK.

-While the university offers accommodation in the form of student hostels, it may be not easy to reserve your spot there because Bulgarian students are given priority.
+While the university offers accommodation in the form of student hostels, it may not be easy to reserve your spot there because Bulgarian students are given priority.
 If, however, you are willing to try and secure a room there, prices are really low, but so is the quality.

 Renting an apartment would be the best option because it’s still a low-cost option, but you will have the comfort of privacy and a kitchen.
 A flat will cost you around €150 per month, and you can find one close to the university.

 Other expenses include food which will cost you around €150 - €200 per month, and utilities averaging roughly €78 per month.
 A student’s travel card is €8/month.
-You can expect to pay approximately €400 per month for everything excluding rent.
+You can expect to pay approximately €400 per month for everything, excluding rent.

 There’s much to do in Pleven during your free time.
-Numerous parks, museums, historical monuments and other cultural attractions await your visit.
+Numerous parks, museums, historical monuments, and other cultural attractions await your visit.
 The city of Pleven also has an active nightlife if you’re the party type.